 Build metadata vs. build numbers

-Build metadata is the term used for build identification in Semantic Versioning and it may be a bit misleading because it provides little detail on how build identifiers could be structured and some of the examples even suggest that it does not have to be sequential, such as the one that contains a commit hash.
-The latter works as a pure build identifier, but makes it harder to locate builds without some additional information, such as a build date.
+Build metadata is the term used for build identification in Semantic Versioning and it may be a bit misleading because it provides little detail on how build identifiers could be structured and some of the examples even suggest that it does not have to be sequential, such as the one that contains a commit hash, which does work as a pure build identifier, but makes it harder to locate builds without some additional information, such as a build date.

 Another common name for a build identifier is a build number, which implies some form of sequencing and makes it easier to find a specific build among a set of builds ordered in some predictable way, as new builds keep coming off of a build pipeline.